An Overview of School Choice: Charters, Magnets, Educational Savings Accounts, and More

 - Lack of oversight: Federal law requires states to administer a statewide annual assessment in every public school across the country, including charters.
 These assessments provide parents, policymakers and others with critical information about student learning outcomes and the impact of public dollars in public schools.
 Private choice schools are generally not required to administer the same standardized tests or adhere to the same accountability standards, making it difficult to track the impact of tax dollars.
 Private schools are also not subject to the same federal civil rights protections that safeguard students and staff in public school settings.

-- However, recent Supreme Court decisions have successfully challenged laws that prohibit religious educational institutions from accessing the public dollars that other nonreligious organizations can.
-Currently, the U.S. Supreme Court is considering Oklahoma Statewide Virtual Charter School Board v.
+- However, recent U.S. Supreme Court decisions have successfully challenged laws that prohibit religious educational institutions from accessing the public dollars that other nonreligious organizations can.
+The Supreme Court upheld a lower courts ruling in Oklahoma Statewide Virtual Charter School Board v.
 Drummond and St. Isidore of Seville Catholic Virtual School v.
-Drummond, which address whether a religious institution can run a charter school.
+Drummond, deciding that a religious institution cannot run a charter school.
 For more information see ECS dashboard, EdChoice, and AFC.

 4